Nubisa/JXPanel/app/help/markdowns/hostingp.markdown

 ### {{label.RemoveWithoutUserFiles}}

-Clicking {{btn.RemoveWithoutUserFiles}} button also deletes all database entries created under the hosting plan ({{link.users}} and sub-users, {{link.domains}} and {{link.hostingp}}) but the difference is, that any files and folders located under each of user's home directory button will be moved to a archive instead of permanent removal.
+Clicking {{btn.RemoveWithoutUserFiles}} button also deletes all database entries created under the hosting plan ({{link.users}} and sub-users, {{link.domains}} and {{link.hostingp}}) but the difference is, that any files and folders located under each of user's home directory button will be moved to an archive instead of permanent removal.

 {{if.admin:true}}
 The archive is a folder located in the following path: *server_apps/deleted*.
 It will contain multiple folders, each for deleted user.